niranjan-fartare/obsidian/Data Engineering/Python.md

 ### Tuple

-- Immutable
+- Tuple items are ordered, indexed, unchangeable, and allow duplicate values.
 - Syntax : `t = (1,2,3,4,5)
-- Tuple is an Ordered Collection`
-- Can have duplicate values and different data types
+- Can have duplicate values and different data types, `t = ("abc", 34, True, 40)`
 - Supports negative indexing, `t[-1]` will print `5`
 - Supports slicing, `t[2:3]` : Access elements from index `2` to `3-1`
-- Tuple is immutable

 #### Operations on Tuple